SravaniSingani/SravaniSingani/README.md

 I'm a passionate Full Stack Developer based in Toronto, Ontario.
 I love exploring new technologies and solving real-life problems with code.

 - ⛅️ I’m currently working on a MERN Stack project named 'Fashion Forecast'.
 Fashion Forecast is a Personal Style Assistant helping users find their lookbook for the day based on the current weather.
-- 🌱 I’m currently learning MERN.
+- 🌱 I’m currently learning MERN Stack.
 - 💼 Open to job opportunities
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/singani-sravani-582926161/)